Zimbra/zimbra-zimlet-xspam/README.md

 ## Zimbra API JS Client

-This guides introduces the @zimbra/api-client a GraphQL client for making requests against the Zimbra SOAP API.
+This guides introduces the @zimbra/api-client for making requests against the Zimbra SOAP API.

 ## Screenshots